ADGEfficiency/energy-py-linear/readme.md

 ## energy-py-linear

 energy-py-linear is a library for optimizing energy systems using mixed integer linear programming.
-Currently the library supports battery storage and combined heat power.

-Linear programming is a technique that guarantees finding the global optimum for a well formulated linear system.
+Linear programming is a technique that guarantees finding the global optimum for a linear system.
+Battery storage and combined heat and power are two examples of energy systems that can be optimized as linear programs.

 ## Usage

 ```python
 >>> import energypylinear as epl

 >>> model = epl.Battery(power=2, capacity=4, timestep='30min')